 An important aspect of the system is the maximum possible data rate through the screen, which depends on two key characteristics of the screen: (i) the highest rate at which the driver and firmware allows touch events to be registered and (ii) the internal switching frequency of the sensing hardware.
 Atmel mXT1386's datasheet specifies a maximum of 150 raw touch events per second [7].
 However, due to the driver in Android's software stack, the maximum rate is significantly reduced.
 We conducted many experiments to gauge the actual maximum event detection rate.
-We transmitted signals with different waveforms, at different frequencies and voltage levels to a screen.
+We transmit signals with different waveforms, at different frequencies and voltage levels to a screen.
 With frequencies ranging from 100 Hz to 120 KHz, we observed that a 10 Volt peak-to-peak square wave signal at a frequency of 1 KHz can register the maximum rate of 41 events/second (i.e. average inter event arrival time of $\frac{1}{41} = 24$ ms).
-In particular, we began with finding the frequency to which the touch-screen was most responsive.
-To do so, we set the Tektronix digital function generator to generate square wave of different frequencies at 10 Volt peak-
+In particular, we began with finding the frequency that the touch-screen was most responsive.
+To do so, we set the Tektronix digital function generator to generate square wave of different frequencies at 10 Volt peak-to-peak amplitude.
+The frequency varies from 100 Hz to 1 KHz with 100 Hz difference, from 1 KHz to 10 KHz with 1KHz difference, and from 10 KHz to 120 KHz with 10s